noahbrenner/fresh_tomatillos/README.md

 To Do
 -----

-* Parse URL to get YouTube ID
+* Validate YouTube video ID
-    * Check if it's already the ID
-    * Validate the calculated URL
 * Validate image URLs (no 404) (Check if it's an image format?)
 * README: The user must have an active internet connection to verify and display images and YouTube videos
 * README: Starter code from Udacity, almost everything modified at this point